zebra716/SEBC/lab/1_preinstall.md

 none on /proc/sys/fs/binfmt_misc type binfmt_misc (rw)
 ```

-3.If you have ext-based volumes, list the reserve space setting
+3. If you have ext-based volumes, list the reserve space setting
 XFS volumes do not support reserve space
 ```
 [root@ip-172-31-36-60 ~]# df -h
 Filesystem      Size  Used Avail Use% Mounted on